shimizukawa/pycontw2013-sphinx-introduction/index.rst

    * It was written with plain text.
    * reST is similer to other wiki like markups.
-     But reST is different from others, it is extensible syntax.
+     But reST is different from others, it is extendable syntax.
      It's a important point.

    This is a markup sample that contains LINK, EMPHASIS, STRONG and ROLE.